raspberry-pi-instalar-actualizar-programas-apt

 sudo sh -c ‘echo repositoryURL’ >> /etc/apt/sources.list

-Of course, we should only add secure repositories, such as those of the developers of our distribution or those of trusted software.
+Of course, we should only add secure repositories, such as those from our distribution’s developers or from trusted software.
 Otherwise, we run a great risk of installing malware on our system.

-So far, the tutorial for installing, uninstalling, and updating software with APT in Raspbian.
-In the next Raspberry Pi tutorial entry, we will see how to update the Raspian system itself when there is a new version, for which we will use (guess what!) the APT package manager.
+That concludes the tutorial on installing, uninstalling, and updating software with APT in Raspbian.
+In the next Raspberry Pi tutorial entry, we will see how to update the Raspbian system itself when there is a new version, for which we will use (guess what!) indeed, the APT package manager.